University of Innsbruck

 The Aurora European Universities Alliance, on the other hand, is part of the European Universities Initiative of the European Commission, which was kick-started by a speech of French President Emmanuel Marcon at Sorbonne university in 2017, in which he proposed the establishment of at least 20 European Universities by 2024.
 In this speech, Macron speaks of European universities as a place of pedagogical innovation and excellent research, where students can study abroad and attend seminars in at least two languages.
 This idea was picked up and implemented by the European Commission as an Erasmus+ call for proposals, to which European university consortia could apply.

-A number of Aurora Universities Network members and further partners submitted a successful application for this Erasmus+ call.
-The Aurora European University Alliance was launched on 01.11.2020 and is thus one of 41 university consortia that were able to win this European pioneering initiative.
+The Aurora network submitted a successful application for a European University as part of this funding line.
+The Aurora European University Alliance was launched on 01.11.2020, making it one of around 50 university consortia now participating in this European initiative.

-The motives are primarily content-related: the Aurora European Universities Alliance enables Universität Innsbruck to initiate new types of cooperation and networks that span all levels of the organisation and all fields of activity - teaching, research, third mission, administration.
-In general, the European Universities aim to achieve a substantial improvement in the quality, attractiveness and competitiveness of the participating universities and shall promote the exchange of knowledge transcending borders.
+Aurora enables the University of Innsbruck to initiate new types of cooperation that span all levels of the organisation and all fields of activity - teaching, research, innovation, impact on society.
+In general, the European Universities aim to achieve a substantial improvement in the quality, attractiveness and competitiveness of the participating universities and to promote the exchange of knowledge between all university members across borders - in a common, trusting network.

-Erasmus+ is much more than a student mobility program.
-It is true that at the end of each Erasmus+ project, an added value in terms of quality is achieved for our students.
-But whether the European Universities, whose scope is wider than sheer student mobility, are funded through Erasmus+ or, for example, Horizon 2020 is not important in the end.
-What matters most is whether we as universities can together succeed in preparing ourselves for the challenges of the future.
+Erasmus+ is much more than a programme for student mobility.
+It is true that at the end of every Erasmus+ project, added value should be achieved for the high-quality education and training of learners.
+Whether the European Universities are funded via Erasmus+ or Horizon 2020, for example, is ultimately of secondary importance.
+The most important thing is whether we as universities succeed together in equipping ourselves for the challenges of the future.

 • Sustainability & Climate Change